Kype: Function

 Charles Darwin considered the kype to be a product of sexual selection and as a tool for fighting among males.
+For example, male salmon have been seen in the wild using their kype to firmly grasp an opponent's tail.
 Others have suggested it has no function, and observed the kype seems to prevent the use of the breeding teeth which sometimes develop alongside the kype.
 One suggestion was that the kype is merely the result of a surplus of chemicals, not used for the production of sex products.
-By contrast, other salmon have been seen in the wild using their kype to firmly grasp an opponent's tail.

-More recently, the kype is regarded as a secondary sex characteristic displayed by males at the spawning grounds.
+Today, the kype is regarded as a secondary sex characteristic displayed by males at the spawning grounds.
 Therefore, its function is considered to be helping the fish establish a hierarchy among other males where those with larger kypes are dominant over animals with smaller kypes, and/or characteristics that could be of importance in inter- and intra-sexual evaluations of individual quality.
 The size of the kype is believed to determine male spawning frequency.